Missouri falls short in SEC Tournament second rounder doubling as Porter Jr. return

-Georgia locked down on defense and gave the Tiger shooters no room to shoot or breathe.
-After the Bulldogs went the first 5:54 without a point, Missouri did the same in an eight-minute stretch highlighted by 0-for-14 field goal shooting.
+Georgia locked down on defense and gave the Tiger shooters no room to breathe.
+After the Bulldogs went the first 5:54 without a point, Missouri did the same in an even longer stretch highlighted by 0-for-14 field goal shooting.
 The Bulldogs scored 16 unanswered points, part of a longer 19-2 run that lasted 8:28 before Porter Jr. finally knocked down a 3.

-“We’re trying not to give any easy layups or 3s,” Georgia senior Yante Maten said.
+“We’re trying not to give any easy layups or threes,” Georgia senior Yante Maten said.
 “We were patient getting to our spots.”

 Georgia had it’s statement; it just needed to outlast Missouri the rest of the way.
 Making it a lot easier to do so was the fact that with more than five minutes left in the half, five Tigers had two-plus fouls.
-Junior Kevin Puryear had been whistled for three, while Porter Jr., Geist and freshmen Jontay Porter and Jeremiah Tilmon were also showing early signs of foul trouble.
+Junior Kevin Puryear had been whistled for three, while Porter Jr., Geist and freshmen Jontay Porter and Jeremiah Tilmon had two.

 “You don’t have a real flow,” Martin said of the situation caused by tight officiating.
 Martin added that he wasn’t able to implement Porter Jr. easily when he kept having to make substitution adjustments for so many players in foul trouble.